mikebrazier/duolingo-crossword/README.md

 #### 3.)
 After all targets have been found, the app should display a new grid and source word

-Within the reducer's switch statement, `CONTINUE_GAME` contains uses `getWordsRemaining(gameData: CWGameData, state: CWGameState)` from the `CWGame` module for determining if all `CWGame.gameData.targetLocations` have been found.
+Within the reducer's switch statement, `CONTINUE_GAME` uses `getWordsRemaining(gameData: CWGameData, state: CWGameState)` from the `CWGame` module for determining if all `CWGame.gameData.targetLocations` have been found.

 If all words for the current game have been found, the `AppState.gameIndex` index is incremented, and the updated state is propogated throughout the application, resulting in the next `CWGame` being rendered as the current game.